Introduction – To Course Main Photo

 - A creator photo – like a professional face shot or pro in front of work

-- One or more works – like showing a created wedding dress
+- One or more works – like showing a completed wedding dress

-- One ore more work components – like closeups of different 3D charatcter models
+- One ore more work components – like close-ups of different 3D character models

 - A background or environment – like colored background or home office